Law - Political Science - Administration

 Select a program

-Master of Intellectual Property and Digital Law
+Master's Degree in Intellectual Property and Digital Law

-Here, no chapel, no "religious war": patent versus copyright or copyright versus copyright...
-It is creation that matters, classic creations or creations of a new kind: transgenic animals and "chimeras", opera or multimedia creations, musical brands, olfactory brands, plant varieties as commercial "tricks"... - creation confronted with contemporary questions and challenges: the Internet, digital creations, research valorization...
-With teachers from the University, the CNRS, the Bar or the business world, from France and elsewhere.
+Here, there is no chapel, no "religious war": patent versus copyright or copyright versus copyright...
+What matters is creation, whether classic or new: transgenic animals and "chimeras," opera or multimedia creations, musical trademarks, olfactory trademarks, plant varieties as commercial "tricks"... – creation confronted with contemporary questions and challenges: the internet, digital creations, promoting research...
+With teachers from universities, the CNRS, the Bar, and businesses, from France and elsewhere.

-See the complete page of this course
+See the full page for this route

 5 credits

-• CM General tax law
+• CM General Tax Law

-• Private international law group 1 (ST)
+• Private International Law Group 1 (ST)

 • General introduction to intellectual property law (ST)

-• UE Distribution law (sales/service)
+• EU Distribution Law (sales/service)

 6 credits